seed smarts: on ‘hybriditis’ and open-pollinated seed, with dr. john navazio

 - How to grow carrots, with longtime carrot breeder Dr. John Navazio

 JOHN NAVAZIO is a geneticist and plant breeder who acts as senior scientist for the 10-year-old Organic Seed Alliance, and the Washington State University Extension specialist for organic seed.
-He’s also the author of “The Organic Seed Grower: A Farmer’s Guide to Vegetable Seed Production,” which I am going to share a copy of with one lucky reader.
+He’s also the author of “The Organic Seed Grower: A Farmer’s Guide to Vegetable Seed Production.”

 Though I am no seed farmer, I find the book fascinating and so useful.
 In addition to a history of agricultural seed, and a short course in the reproductive biology of vegetable plants, it profiles each plant family and each crop within them through its entire life cycle, seed to seed.
 I’ve picked up so many expert tips on growing, and saving, seed from reading it.